Rockbeare Primary School

 Performances are an important part of the children’s learning journey; since the different aspects of music come together.
 Performances demonstrate a children’s understanding of the skills that have been taught and are a great showcase in our school and the local community.
 We love celebrating the high quality work of our students.

-We adopt the Charanga Musical Scheme.
-The Charanga Musical School Scheme provides teachers with week-by-week lesson support for each year group in the school.
+We adopt the Charanga Musical Scheme as tool teach teach music through.
+The scheme provides teachers with week-by-week lesson recommendations for each year group.
 It is ideal for specialist and non-specialist teachers and provides lesson plans, assessment, clear progression, and engaging and exciting whiteboard resources to support every lesson.
-The Scheme supports all the requirements of the national curriculum.
+The scheme supports all the requirements of the national curriculum.
 The lessons are sequenced so that the children are able to review, remember, deepen and apply their learning, which is consistent across year groups.